luke-h1/pulse/note.md

   * Add queues for scheduling posts
   * see if possible to create common auth directive to verify if current logged in user is post owner (can delete a lot of post tests if so)
   * review how images are going to be embedded into content - potentially its own image mutation where things like the key/id isn't tracked or maybe a custom model for this i.e. ImageBlock or ContentBlockImage✅
-  * think if want to go oop style and split functionality of resolver out into its own service - would make unit testing easier
+  *go oop style and split functionality of resolver out into its own service with implements block - would make unit testing easier
   * split unit tests up into individual describe blocks for a given resolver function
   * use ids instead of slugs ✅
   * sort prisma mock ✅
-  * sort logging for server
+  * sort logging for server - need to log execution time, request logging etc.

 FE:
   * Custom package for GQL type generation ✅